Extension Logo

 Research at the University of Minnesota as well as other universities has identified soil conditions where a response to zinc fertilizers is expected.
 These conditions are:

 Soil Temperature: Cool soil temperatures in early spring can intensify the need for zinc.
-When soil temperature is low, mineralization of soil organic matter slows down resulting less amount of zinc being released in the soil solution.
-Root growth is also stunted by cool temperatures and reduces the plant’s ability to find new sources of zinc in the soil profile.
+When soil temperature is low, mineralization of soil organic matter slows down resulting in less zinc being released in the soil solution.
+Cool temperatures stunt root growth and reduce the plant’s ability to find new sources of zinc in the soil profile.

-• Topsoil Removal: The probability of a response to zinc fertilization increases where topsoil has been removed or eroded away.
+The probability of a response to zinc fertilization increases where topsoil has been removed or eroded.
 When soils are eroded, the amount of free calcium carbonate on the soil surface increases.
 The need for zinc in a fertilizer program increases as the percentage of free calcium carbonate increases.

-• Previous Crop: The probability of a response to zinc fertilization increases if either corn or dry edible beans follows a crop of sugar beets (a non-mycorrhizal plant).
-This condition is termed as “fallow syndrome” and is a result of poor colonization of the plant root with arbuscular mycorrhizal fungus which increases the plant’s ability to take up phosphorus and zinc.
+The probability of a response to zinc fertilization increases if either corn or dry edible beans follow a crop of sugar beets (a non-mycorrhizal plant).
+This condition is called “fallow syndrome” and is a result of poor colonization of the plant root with arbuscular mycorrhizal fungus which increases the plant’s ability to take up phosphorus and zinc.

 Crops that respond to zinc